Risk-averse mean field games: exploitability and non-asymptotic analysis: Setup and Preliminaries

-Let $\bY$ be a dummy complete separable metric space and $\cB(\bY)$ be the corresponding Borel $\sigma$-algebra.
-Let $\cP(\bY)$ be the set of probability measures on $\cB(\bY)$, endowed with weak topology and Borel $\sigma$-algebra. $C_b(\bY)$ is the set of real-valued bounded continuous function on $\bY$, equipped with sup-norm.
+Let $\bY$ be a complete separable metric space and $\cB(\bY)$ be the corresponding Borel $\sigma$-algebra.
+Let $\cP(\bY)$ be the set of probability measures on $\cB(\bY)$, endowed with weak topology and Borel $\sigma$-algebra. $B_b(\bY)$ is the set of Borel measurable real-valued bounded functions on $\bY$.
+Subsequently, $C_b(\bY)\subseteq B_b(\bY)$ is the set of continuous functions, equipped with sup-norm.
 Let $L>0$ and let $C_{L-BL}(\bY)$ be the set of $L$-Lipschitz continuous functions bounded by $L$.
-For $\upsilon,\upsilon'\in\cP(\bY)$, we define the following norm and metric:
+For finite measures $m,m'$ on $\cB(\bY)$, we define the following norm and metric: